2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-1.md

     printf("%i\n", x / y);
 }
 ```
+⭐ An integer divided by an integer will always result in an integer in C. Accordingly, the above code will often result in any digits after the decimal being thrown away.
 - ➗ In C, dividing two `int` values results in an `int`
 - 📉 This means that any **decimal portion is truncated**, not rounded
   - Example: `5 / 2` results in `2`, not `2.5`